appium/ruby_console/osx.md

 ![](img/packages.png)

 - Create a new Android virtual device that uses the Intel image.
+Ensure `Use Host GPU` is checked.

 `android avd`